-- o Comprehend texts written in English when studying English as a subject and when studying other school subjects, e.g. Mathematics - o Read a wide range of texts in English outside the classroom. - o Acquire a wide range of vocabulary, phrases and grammatical structures which would facilitate reading. - o Adapt a reading type appropriate to a given purpose of reading. - Read to comprehend and recall main and detailed ideas, infer implied meanings, compare and contrast opinions, evaluate opinions etc.
+- o comprehend texts written in English when studying English as a subject and when studying other school subjects, e.g. Mathematics - o read a wide range of texts in English outside the classroom. - o acquire a wide range of vocabulary, phrases and grammatical structures which would facilitate reading. - o adapt a reading type appropriate to a given purpose of reading. - o read to comprehend and recall main and detailed ideas, infer implied meanings, compare and contrast opinions, evaluate opinions etc.